 Creativity makes empathy easier.

-Walking in the shoes of someone else is above all an act of imagination.
+Walking in someone else's shoes is - above all - an act of imagination.

 Talk about the issue.